jameszhou-gl/gpt-4v-distribution-shift/README.md

 Recognizing the continuous evolution of multimodal foundation models, such as [Gemini](https://deepmind.google/technologies/gemini/#introduction), we make our random test cases public in [huggingface repository](https://huggingface.co/datasets/jameszhou-gl/gpt-4v-distribution-shift), as a benchmark for evaluating and tracking the adaptability of SOTA foundation models to distribution shifts.

+Here, we present how to reproduce the gpt-4v on the specific random sample sets.
 ```bash
 #!/bin/bash